 Stores sell insulated curtains too.
 Unfortunately, they block the sunlight out of your house, but they will keep the cold air from coming in.
 Opening these curtains in the daylight hours will help passively warm the house.

 There are a couple of products and solutions for drafty doors.
 Using a door snake is a popular way to keep the chilly air out.
 It is simply a weighted cloth tube.

 You can make these yourself and use fabric that goes with your home design.
 Just make sure to make it before winter comes!

 7. Install Storm Doors and Windows

 During the winter, you don’t want to lose any heat!
-Installing storm doors and windows will add another layer of installation to your home.
-Investing in these will definitely help to winterize your house!
+Especially in older homes, installing storm doors and windows will add another installation layer to your home.
+Investing in these will definitely help to winterize your house.

 8. Upgrade to Energy Star Efficient Products

-Purchase products with the energy star label on it.
+Purchase products with the energy star label on them.
 They focus on making products and using practices that will save you money on your energy bills.
-They help your homes energy work more efficiently.
+They help your home’s energy work more efficiently.
 Some energy products you want in your home to keep it warm are basement windows, heating equipment, and furnaces.

 9. Clean Gutters

 Cleaning your gutters is an extremely important task before winter.
 If you fail to do this, water dams from snow and ice can become an issue.
-Icicles are a result of water dams that hang heave on your gutters and can damage them.
+Icicles result from water dams that hang heavy on your gutters and can damage them.